detekt/detekt/docs/pages/configurations.md

 To read about all supported rule sets and rules, use the side navigation `Rule Sets`.

-#### Test-Pattern

-The `test-pattern` is a deprecated feature and can be replaced with rule and rule set level excludes and includes.

 #### Path Filters / Excludes / Includes

 Starting with version **RC15** fine grained path filters can be defined for each rule or rule set: